jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 Why he thinks the "medium" that carries the message has such a big impact.

-As a corollary to this, we also we want to give some early attention to the "modalities" of communications types so that we can begin to see how different media modalities might effect how a message is received.
-(Much of course will continually reflect on these modalities and their consequences.)
+As a corollary to this, we also we want to give some early attention to the "modalities" of communication types so that we can begin to see how different media modalities might effect how a message is received.
+(Much of our course will continually reflect on these modalities and their consequences.)

-Finally, as we continue to think about McLuhan's thesis, I want to look at parallel ideas from Marx and Marxist theory which will offer some early concrete examples about "material / physical structures" (like a medium) can affect consciousness (of the message that consciousness receives.)
+Finally, as we continue to think about McLuhan's thesis, I want to look at parallel ideas from Marx and Marxist theory which will offer some early concrete examples of how "material / physical structures" (such as a medium) can affect consciousness (of the message that consciousness receives.)

 # McLuhan: The Medium is the Message